 Before you take on a case at FRU you must pass a test to make sure you are ready to represent a client.

-The FRU test is an exercise in statutory interpretation.
+For Social Security the FRU test is an exercise in statutory interpretation.
 We give you a factual scenario and some legislation; then ask questions requiring you to apply the legislation to the scenario.

-Answers should be emailed to:
+Social Security answers should be emailed to:

 Test answers must be returned to FRU no later than the deadline given.
 Late submissions will not be accepted and we do not grant extensions.